Gaping Gill, Ingleborough

 From Clapham Pay and Display follow the brown signposts for Ingleborough Cave.
 That will take you to the start of the Estate Nature Trail and past the spectacular man made waterfall visible from the side of the road.

-The Estate charge a small sum for the toll path through the grounds.
-We paid £3 as a family of 4, so it is nominal and goes towards the upkeep of the fantastic parkland.
 The trail is clear and is marked with information boards to tell you more about Reginald Farrer, who was the plant lover and explorer responsible for the planting of the estate.
-There is a folly, an epic coin tree and a lake to spot on your way through the woodland.
+There is a folly, an epic coin tree and a lake to spot on your way through the woodland as well as the Squimbies and their houses along the way.

 Once through the trail, you will reach Ingleborough Cave.
 This show cave is open to visitors and is well worth a stop to take in its beauty.
 Tickets for the cave are available to purchase on the day from the Estate Nature Trail.
 Check out the website for prices.
 It also sells ice cream and refreshments from the little shop located there, with plenty of picnic spots outside!
 You cannot access the cavernous Gaping Gill from Ingleborough Cave, although the cave networks are connected.